 During these months, the skies are dark in Norway from early afternoon until late morning, giving you plenty of chance to go Northern Lights hunting.

 Long nights, as well as dark skies, give you the best chance to see the Northern Lights glistening up above.
-Nights are at their longest during the winter months of November to February, with the darkest skies also occurring in the winter season.
+Nights are at their longest during the winter months of November to February, with the darkest skies also occurring in the winter season in Norway.

-The best weather conditions to see the Aurora Borealis in Norway are when it’s cold and dry, as the sky will be clear of clouds.
+The best weather conditions in Norway to see the Aurora Borealis in Norway are when it’s cold and dry, as the sky will be clear of clouds.

 Where Can You See the Northern Lights in Norway?